Greece › Ferries in Greece

 - From Syntagma: Take the Blue Line (Line 3) directly to Piraeus.

-- Cost: €1.20.
-You can now tap your credit card or phone (Apple/Google Pay) directly at the turnstile—no ticket machine needed!
+- Cost & Payment: Tickets cost €1.20.
+You can now tap your credit card or phone (Apple Pay/Google Pay) directly at the turnstile – no need to buy a physical ticket from a machine.

 How do I get from Athens Airport to Piraeus Port?